rutian/rutian.github.io.NEW/projects/fish/index.md

 # Animatronic Fish #

-Final project for embedded systems (CS249A).

-Turning an Ikea fish pillow into an animatronic toy.
+Final project for embedded systems (CS249A): Turning an Ikea fish pillow into an animatronic toy.

-**Created by**: Rundong Tian, Ryan Feng, Eric O'neil
+**Collaborators**: Ryan Feng, Eric O'neil

 ---